saurabhyadav033/mame/docs/source/techspecs/osd_audio.rst

 ------------

-The OSD interface is designed to allow three levels of support, depending on what the API allows and the amount of effort the expend.
+The OSD interface is designed to allow three levels of support, depending on what the API allows and the amount of effort to expend.
 Those are:

 * Level 1: One or more audio targets, only one stream allowed per target (aka exclusive mode)